computationalmystic/Zephyr-group12/README.md

 and run `source zephyr-env.sh`
 Inside the zephyr directory go to the project directory
 `cd samples/net/lwm2m_client`
+*There should already be a build folder if you downloaded the above VM copy, if there is, skip this next line*
-Now build the lwm2m_client project
+Build the lwm2m_client project
 `west build -b qemu_x86`
 Run the lwm2m_client project
 `west build -t run`